dasoldasol/dasoldasol.github.io/_posts/Application.md

   - **Cognito SDK** : is incorrect because this is a software development kit that is available in various programming languages.
   - **Cognito Key Pair** : is incorrect because this is a cryptography key
   - **Cognito API** : is incorrect because this is primarily used as an Application Programming Interface.

+- You are working as a Cloud Consultant for a government agency with a mandate of improving traffic planning, maintenance of roadways and preventing accidents.
+There is a need to manage traffic infrastructure in real time, alert traffic engineers and emergency response teams when problems are detected, and automatically change traffic signals to get emergency personnel to accident scenes faster by **using sensors and smart devices**.
+Which AWS service will allow the developers of the agency to **connect the said devices to your cloud-based applications**?
+  - **A) AWS IoT Core**